github-lernender-corp/ln.py.core/src/Readme.md

-## Lernender Corp. ln_library
+## Lernender Corp. ln.py.core

 ### Overview
-This library is intended to be a set of reusable functions that can be consumed in any Python project.
+This library is intended to be a set of reusable set of class, enums, consts that can be consumed in any Python project.